-- Demonstrate academic achievement and potential for post-secondary success
+Demonstrate academic commitment and potential for post-secondary success.

-Additionally, students must submit a personal statement of no more than 750 typed words that addresses the following:
+Additionally, students must submit a personal statement of no more than 750 typed words that addresses ALL of the following:

 CDF Beat the Odds scholarship applications are reviewed by the program's staff and selection committee that reflects the professional and ethnic diversity of our community.
 We consider each applicant holistically and within the context of their academic achievement, personal circumstances, available support network, and commitment to service.
-Successful applications will be able to demonstrate:
+Successful applicants will demonstrate:

-The application period for Beat the Odds scholarship programs opens in mid-January and closes in mid April.
-Final notifications are made in early June after our staff and selection committee have had the opportunity to carefully review each application.
+The application period for the Beat the Odds Scholarship program opens Friday, January 19, 2018, and ends Friday, February 23, 2018.
+Final decisions and notifications are made in March/April after our CDF-CA staff and selection committee has had the opportunity to review each application carefully.